 *Peak times may vary by rate and/or energy provider.
 Check with your local energy provider to understand the TOU time frames in your area.

-How will this impact my bill?
-Will I be able to save money on a Time Of Use (TOU) plan?
+How does Time Of Use (TOU) rate impact my bill?
+Am I able to save money on a TOU rate plan?

 If Californians can shift some of their electricity use to take advantage of the lower-priced (off-peak) time periods, they may be able to lower their overall electricity costs.
 Running the dishwasher during off-peak periods instead of on-peak periods is an example of shifting usage to lower electricity costs.

 For more information on billing impacts, please contact your local energy provider.